Soccer Referee Training: Frequently Asked Questions (FAQ):

 Every year you must recertify with US Soccer.
 You can do this by attending a single session or several separate In-Service sessions totaling a minimum of 5 hours.
 In addition, you must pass a recertification exam.
-In Maryland there is no cost for the clinic(s).
-There is, however, an annual registration fee is $50.00.
+The cost to recertify annually is $60.00.

 What about High School or Indoor Soccer games?